Christa McAuliffe was supposed to be the first American civilian in space — but her story ended in tragedy when her space shuttle exploded in 1986.

 The Space Shuttle Challenger lifted off from the Kennedy Space Center in Cape Canaveral, Florida at 11:38 a.m.
 Just 73 seconds later, the shuttle suffered a catastrophic failure.

-According to TODAY, former student Tammy Hickey recalled, “We were in the cafeteria, and everybody was cheering, and it was really loud.
+Former student Tammy Hickey recalled, “We were in the cafeteria, and everybody was cheering, and it was really loud.
 When it actually exploded, we thought it was the rocket booster separating, so we were still cheering.”

 She continued, “One of the teachers was in the cafeteria, and he just said, ‘Everybody shut up!’
 It was dead silent after that.”